-At this time, the ART cannot predict the outcome of the remaining claims or estimate the possible financial effect of these proceedings on the ART's financial statements.
+At this time, the ART does not expect any material financial effect of these proceedings on the ART's financial statements.

 Completed Causes of Action

 Goldman Sachs Litigation

 On July 6, 2003, the Creditors Committee filed a complaint in the Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court") against Adelphia's pre-petition commercial banks and lenders, Adelphia's former investment bankers and financial advisors, and assignees of Adelphia's pre-petition bank debt (the "Bank Litigation").
 On February 9, 2006, the United States District Court for the Southern District of New York (the "District Court") granted a motion filed by certain defendants to withdraw the reference to the Bankruptcy Court.
 Pursuant to the Plan, the claims asserted in the Goldman Sachs Litigation were transferred to the ART.